 Vender esa casa y comprar esta fue como salir de Málaga y entrar en Malagón.

 (Selling that house and buying this one has put me in an even worse situation than the one before.)

 The Spanish suffix -ón is one of many Spanish augmentatives (the opposite of diminutives) for expressing that something is big.
 In this way, we know that Malagón is referring to Málaga but bigger (in this case meaning a bigger problem than the one before).

-Using augmentatives and diminutives is quite fun and pretty adorable as well!
+Using augmentatives and diminutives is quite fun and common in Spanish!